 The first thing to understand is a lot of dental offices, including ours, are so much more “kid-oriented” than when you were a child.
 We know for many, dental visits were scary.
 However, times have changed.
-Here at Grin Dentistry, we strive to make the overall experience so much fun that kids don’t know if they just left the dentist’s office or Grandma’s house.
+Here at Grin Dentistry, we strive to make the overall first dental visit experience so much fun that kids don’t know if they just left the dentist’s office or Grandma’s house.
 They’ll walk out with everything from fruit-flavored toothpaste to cool gadgets and prizes!

 If you’ve had a bad experience at the dentist as a child, it’s important not to let your child see this.
 Saying negative things like “I don’t like the dentist either, but we have to do this” will only scare them even more.
 Remember to keep things positive and to let them decide for themselves if they like the dentist or not.
 After they get back from our fun office, we know they will!